By: Marilyn L. Davis

 Judge Today, Not Yesterday

-As the group started to wind down, I asked each man if he had successfully learned a recovery lesson for the day.
+As the group started to wind down, I asked each woman if she had successfully learned a recovery lesson for the day.
 Had they taken any actions to improve their recovery, and had they operated from some spiritual principles that day?

-Each man gave me an answer quickly – no hesitation, and initially, no acknowledgment of how each of them had been successful in their recovery for that day.
+Each woman gave me an answer quickly – no hesitation, and initially, no acknowledgment of how each of them had been successful in their recovery for that day.

-Regardless of past failures, irrespective of whether they matched the lessons learned by someone else or whether they demonstrated humility and someone else operated from diligence, each man improved his recovery.
+Regardless of past failures, whether they matched the lessons learned by someone else or demonstrated humility and someone else operated from diligence, each woman improved and made progress in her recovery.

 Then I asked if any had used that day, and all said, “No.”